ivycalvert/Re-Privacy_Tool/README.md

 ## Acknowledgments

-* [Tom White](https://github.com/dribnet): For helping build and run the machine learning model that repurposed the spaCy text classificant library.
+* [Tom White](https://github.com/dribnet): For helping build and run the machine learning model that repurposed the spaCy text classification library.